shift-org/shift-docs/docs/AllEvents.md

 * DT Stamp: this is correctly set to the modified time
 * DT Start: from `caldaily.eventdate` + `calevent.time`
 * DT end: dtstart + (`calevent.eventduration`, or 1 hour long if not specified.)
+* STATUS: `**missing status, seems to show cancelled events as active events.**`
 * Summary: `calevent.title`
 * Location: `venue`, `address`, `locdetails`
 * Description: `timedetails`, `locdetails`, shareable link.
      `**locdetails in two places?**`

+ note: the lines produced are maybe a little longer than they should be, and commas ( possibly other characters ) aren't escaped.

 **html envelope:**